What Does it Mean to Study Chemical Engineering?

 Chemical Engineering Career Outlook

 Chemical engineering can be financially rewarding.
-A Georgetown University report based on 2009 U.S. Census data found that workers with a bachelor's degree earned a median salary of 86,000.
-Those with a master's or doctoral degree are qualified to earn even more.
+A Georgetown University report based on 2009 U.S. Census data found that workers with a bachelor's degree earned a median salary of $86,000.
+Those with a master's or doctoral degree may be able to earn even more.

-Chemical engineering is a competitive but steady industry.
-Analysts predict stable job growth in the next decade, fueled by the need to replenish the work force and the relatively low competition for available jobs.
-A good chemical engineer is not likely to lack quality job opportunities.
+This field is a competitive but steady industry.
+The Bureau of Labor Statistics predicts stable job growth between 2008 and 2018, fueled by the need to replenish the work force and the relatively low competition for available jobs.
+A good chemical engineer is not likely to lack in opportunities.

 The petroleum and chemical industries are traditional spots for chemical engineers.
 Other areas of recent growth include: